SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 &nbsp;

-## Exercise 1 - Challenge:
+## Exercise 1 - Challenges:

- 1. As a bonus exercise, create a map using the cartographical tools from QGIS.
+ 1. As a bonus exercise, create a map using the cartographic tools from QGIS.
 Don’t forget the four main components: legend, scale, north arrow, and title.

  <img align="center" src="../images/flood-mapping-sar-images/29_flood map.png"  vspace="10" width="700">